UKCloud/documentation/articles/connectivity/conn-faq.md

 ## Can I use UKCloud as a transit or gateway between different connections?

 No. Our cloud platforms are designed so that all traffic either originates or terminates within our platform.
-We can not facilitate routing between connections.
+We can't facilitate routing between connections.
 If your solution needs to service users on different networks, this will need to be implemented, managed and accredited within your application or an authorised gateway service.

 ## Do you provide an SLA on internet/PSN/HSCN/Janet connectivity?